Protest Groups Question KCR Govt on Nod to Amit Shah's Pro-CAA Rally in Hyderabad

 Hyderabad: The state unit of the Bharatiya Janata Party (BJP) has started gearing up for Home Minister Amit Shah's rally in favour of the Citizenship Amendment Act (CAA) in Hyderabad on March 15.

-Those protesting against the legislation have, however, raised questions about the intentions of the Telangana government that has recently passed an anti-CAA resolution in the Assembly.
+Those protesting against the legislation have, however, raised questions about the intentions of the Telangana government that has recently passed an anti-CAA resolution during a state Cabinet meeting.

 The city police has granted permission for Shah's rally, where he is slated to address a large group of people, at the Lal Bahadur Shashtri stadium in the heart of Hyderabad.
 State BJP leaders have asked their cadres to ensure a large gathering at the rally.